VysotskiVadim/VysotskiVadim.blog/_drafts/slow-unit-tests-part-1-objects-mocking.markdown

 This is the question I'm trying to answer.

 I measured different factors that could slow tests down in isolation.
-Those numbers will help you understand how different decisions affect execution time of your test suite.
+Those numbers will help you understand how different decisions affect the execution time of your test suite.
 The way I measured is described in the [Measurements section](#measurements).

 I did quite a lot of experiments and measurements.
 It would be uncomfortable to read everything in one article.
 I split the whole material into a few parts.
-You're reading part one that is focuses on objects mocking.
+You're reading part one that is focused on objects mocking.

 {% include slow-unit-tests-articles-list.markdown %}